Heize: 2019–present: She's Fine, Undo and OSTs

 Heize released her first studio album, She's Fine, on March 19, 2019.
 The album contains 11 songs and features appearances from Simon Dominic, Colde, Sunwoo Jung-a, Jooyoung, Nafla and DAVII.
 She reportedly chose the title of the album because she "wanted to tell people that it's all fine."
 Billboard ranked the album as number 11 on its list of the "25 Best K-pop Albums of 2019", commenting, "Satin-soft sensitivity wraps the album in warm comfort, drawing one into Heize's heart and proving why she is one of the most colorful and exciting artists of her generation."

 On July 7, 2019, Heize released the single "We Don't Talk Together" featuring Korean rapper Giriboy.
 Produced by Suga, the alt R&B song is co-written by Heize and is about how a former couple has grown far apart from one another."
 The song reached number two on the South Korean Gaon Digital Chart.

 On September 16, 2020, it was announced that Heize signed with P Nation, an entertainment company founded by Psy.
 On May 20, 2021, Heize released her seventh EP, Happen, her first release under P Nation.
 On March 29, 2022, Heize released the digital single, "Mother".
 On June 30, 2022, Heize released her second studio album, Undo.
 In August 2022, Heize will join the radio show Heize's Volume Up, which will air for the first time on August 22, joining after the actress, Shin Ye-eun who withdrew.

+In November 2025, it was announced that Heize will release her tenth mini-album Love Virus Pt.1, with the lead single of the same name, featuring I.M, on November 27.
+She was featured in Loona Chuu's song Rule on July 2, 2026.